saanvi23454/AngryBirds/AngryBirds/README.md

 Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific project.
 For example, `core:clean` removes `build` folder only from the `core` project.

+## Steps to Run

+- Download the project zip file on your system
+- Extract the zip file
+- Open IntelliJ software and Open a New Project from Existing Source
+- Select the extracted zip file's directory and open
+- Import as an existing Gradle Project
+- Now, set up JDK project
+- Go to AngryBirds\lwjgl3\src\main\java\com\MK_20\game\lwjgl3\Lwjgl3Launcher.java and Run
+- Navigate across the screens using the relevant buttons appearing on screen

 ## Sources

 - Referred to Brent Aureli Codes for general code tutorials